Hedd Audio HEDDphone D1

 During my time with the D1 I compared it directly against a number of headphones at similar and adjacent price points.
 The gallery below shows the D1 alongside several of those competitors, which include the HiFiMAN HE600, HiFiMAN Edition XV, Ollo Audio X1, and the Sennheiser HD600.

-The variation in earcup size and shape across the group is immediately apparent, and the frequency response landscape is equally varied.
+The variation in earcup size and shape across the group is immediately clear with the D1, in the bottom left of this image:

 Sennheiser HD600